Photon emissions from Kerr equatorial geodesic orbits: Acknowledgments

 \section{Acknowledgments}

 We thank Yan Liu and Jiang Long for the discussions on the classification of the Kerr geodesic orbits.
-The work is partly supported by NSFC Grant No. 12275004, 11775022, 11873044, and 12205013.
+The work is partly supported by NSFC Grant No. 12275004, 11775022, 11873044, 12205013 and 12305070.
 MG is also endorsed by ``the Fundamental Research Funds for the Central Universities'' with Grant No. 2021NTST13.
+HY is also supported by the Basic Research Program of Shanxi Province under Grant No. 202303021222018.